schmittens/pooprAPI/README.md

 # pooprapi

+Poopr is a prototype project to create an open database and interface for locations of public restrooms.
+It consists of three components:
+- App (iOS at the moment)
+- API (Python)
+- Database (MySQL)

 API built on Python 3.5 and Flask.

 Go-between for Poopr iOS app and MySQL database.
 The goal is to host it on a DigitalOcean droplet, together with the actual database.